ibmresilient/resilient-community-apps/sc_email_parser/README.md

 1. Running multiple scripts for the same email
 1. Modifying the supplied script

 For a variety of reasons, adding more scripts is generally a better idea than adding more complexity to one script.
-The Resilient system could be expected to ingest multiple categories of email messages from different integrations.
+The Resilient platform could be expected to ingest multiple categories of email messages from different integrations.
 Some of the processing of the email messages could be common, and some processing could be category- or integration-specific.
 Keeping the common processing in one script, and the specialised processing in others would allow a cleaner and more maintainable implementation.
 Each script execution is run within defined computational quota limits - 5 seconds of execution time or 50,000 lines of Python executed.
 Regular Expression processing is performed by the _re_ Python module, execution of which is considered part of the quota.
 It is possible to create a complex regular expression whose execution requires a great many lines of Python to be interpreted on a particular email message.
 Multiple such complex regular expressions could overrun the 50,000 line limit.

 ## Examples
 ### Extending the solution to deal with Phishing reports
 Scenario: Emails arriving in a particular mailbox reflect user reports of suspected Phishing attempts.
 These email messages should, in addition to the generic processing, record the sender of the email message as having been the target of a phishing attack.

 A solution:
 Add the following script to the Resilient platform:
 ```python